e18e/e18e/docs/blog/es-tooling.md

 ## Module replacements

-The module replacements project is a community lead list of popular npm packages and their possible replacements.
+The module replacements project is a community-led list of popular npm packages and their possible replacements.

 Often, these replacements are native, or much faster and more modern packages.
 If you know of a good alternative to something, get involved and add to the list!